mainsail-crew/sonar/README.md

 ## Configuration

-You are able to configure it's behavior due a file in "printer_data/config/sonar.conf".\
+You can configure its behavior using a file in "~/printer_data/config/sonar.conf".
 But you don't have to.
-Defaults are hardcoded and sonar will run without any configuration.\
+Defaults are hardcoded and Sonar will run without any configuration.

-_**Hint: sonar's configuration file is based on [TOML](https://toml.io/en/) other than in TOML colon's are also valid (and prettier :) ).**_
-_**Therefore a leading section descriptor is crucial!**_
+_**Hint: The Sonar's configuration file syntax is based on [TOML](https://toml.io/en/) other than in TOML colons are also valid (and prettier).
+Therefore, a leading section descriptor is crucial!**_

     [sonar]